-Scheduled Board meetings are held approximately every two months for both ATLAX and ATLIX, and any additional meetings are called as required.
+Scheduled ATLAX and ATLIX Board meetings are held approximately 10-12 times each year, and any additional meetings are called as required.
 Directors are provided with Board packs in advance of Board meetings, which contain sufficient information to enable informed discussion of all agenda items.

-Details of Board meetings held during the year and individual directors' attendance at these meetings can be found on page 35 of Atlas Arteria's 2022 Annual Report (2022 Annual Report), which is available on Atlas Arteria's website.
+Details of Board meetings held during the year and individual directors' attendance at these meetings can be found on page 42 of Atlas Arteria's 2023 Annual Report (2023 Annual Report), which is available on Atlas Arteria's website.

-1.2 Board composition
+1.4 Board Composition

 The ATLAX and ATLIX Board Charters set out the requisite composition and membership criteria for the Boards.
-In summary, the majority of directors must be independent, there must be an independent Chair and the Boards must comprise directors with an appropriate mix of qualifications, skills, expertise and experience appropriate for Atlas Arteria's strategy and operations.
+In summary, the majority of directors must be independent, there must be independent Chairs' and the Boards must comprise directors with an appropriate mix of qualifications, skills, expertise and experience appropriate for Atlas Arteria's strategy and operations.
 There should also be sufficient diversity in line with Atlas Arteria's Diversity and Inclusion Policy and diversity objectives.
 To ensure an appropriate process of Board renewal, directors will generally retire after 10 years, but their term can be extended if considered of significant benefit to Atlas Arteria.